melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Sex is important, and within the realm of sexually reproducing populations genetic variation is important.
 Consider this for contrasting sex vs. asexual and also effects of bottlenecking.

 ### Pray, L.A., et al. 1996.
-The effect of population size on effective population size: an empiritcal study in the red flour beetle *Triboleum castaneum*.
+The effect of population size on effective population size: an empiritcal study in the red flour beetle *Tribolium castaneum*.
 Genet.
 Res.
 Comb.

 ##### Background
 - Nunney (1993) speculated that Ne/N > 0.5 in most populatons, including small ones (some empirical stuff cited here)